cbreak-black/ZetaWatch/README.md

 ![ZetaWatch displaying pool status and filesystems][ZFSImage]

 ZetaWatch is a small OS X program that displays the zfs status in the menu bar, similar to what iStat Menus does for other information.
-It is far from finished, and due to the current state of libzfs and libzfs_core, changes will be required until the API stabilizes.
+It is fairly well tested, but due to the current state of libzfs and libzfs_core, changes will be required until the API stabilizes.
+ZetaWatch is usually compiled for the latest available [ZFS release for Mac OS](https://openzfsonosx.org/), and might not be compatible with other releases.

-I started working on it over three years ago.
-Originally, all it did was show the status of the pools, without any way to interact with ZFS.
-It visualizes pool layout, pool status and sends a Mac OS notification if pool corruption is detected.

-Last year I added some minimal interactivity features, first via running the command line tools, and later rewritten using the zfs library.
-This was mainly driven by the need to manually enter the password and mount datasets for encrypted ZFS.
 Currently supported features are:

  * Show pool and vdev status including scrub progress
- * Report errors in notification center
+ * Show pool / filesystem properties
+ * Show filesystem and vdev stats
- * Import pools
+ * Import pools and Export pools
  * Mount / unmount datasets
  * Load encryption keys for encrypted datasets
+ * Scrub pools
+ * Report errors in notification center

 Installation